Castlebay: History

 Kisimul Castle is located approximately 100 yd away from the ferry terminal in the centre of the bay that Castlebay overlooks.
 Kisimul was abandoned in 1838 when the island was sold, and the castle's condition subsequently deteriorated.
 Some of its stone was used as ballast for fishing vessels, and some even ended up as paving in Glasgow.
 The remains of the castle, along with most of the island of Barra, were purchased in 1937 by Robert Lister MacNeil, the Chief of Clan MacNeil, who made efforts at restoration.

 In 2001, the castle was leased by the Chief of Clan MacNeil to Historic Scotland for 1,000 years for the annual sum of £1 and a bottle of whisky.

-For the 2011 census the island was classified by the National Records of Scotland as an inhabited island that "had no usual residents at the time of either the 2001 or 2011 censuses".
+For the 2011 census the island on which Kismul Castle is built was classified by the National Records of Scotland as an inhabited island that "had no usual residents at the time of either the 2001 or 2011 censuses".